-Fish and birds drawings bases on designs from Chimu pottery
+Fish and seabirds’ drawings based on designs from Chimú pottery

-The rich fish stocks (anchovieta) which thrive in the cold Humboldt current encourage millions of sea birds.
-El Niño (“The Christ Child”, as it normally arrives around Christmas), is a warm ocean current which disrupts this cycle bringing dramatic weather change, winds and rain to Peru’s coast and mountains, as well as killing the Pacific fish and seabirds that thrive in the Humboldt current.
-Recently identified as linked to global climate change El Niño has been a feature of life in Peru for centuries.
+The rich fish stocks (anchovieta) which thrive in the cold Humboldt current encourage millions of seabirds.
+El Niño (“The Christ Child”, as it normally arrives around Christmas), is a warm ocean current which disrupts this cycle bringing dramatic weather changes, strong winds and rain to Peru’s coast and mountains, as well as killing many of the Pacific fish and seabirds that thrive in the Humboldt Current.
+Recently identified as linked to global climate change, El Niño has been a feature of life in Peru for centuries.

 Animals in the Nazca Lines

 Dr Paul Kosok of Long Island University, New York, made them well known in 1939 after flying over the Nazca zone and seeing immense drawings of animals and anthropomorphic figures.
 These mysterious signs are also associated with the name of Maria Reiche, a German mathematician who studied them closely for more than 40 years.
 According to her theory, they form a gigantic agricultural and religious calendar.

 The principal figures are of the Nazca culture (BC200 – AD500) and are located on the pampas of San José.
 The best known are the spider, the monkey and the hummingbird, but the largest are the lizard (180m), the guanay (280m) and the pelican (285m).

 Llamas, alpacas, guanacos and vicuñas are collectively known as New World or South American camelids.
 They are all members of the camelid family and are related to Bactrian and dromedary camels.